grafana/x-ray-datasource/docs/sources/query-editor.md

 ## Query modes

-The query editor header lets you choose between two modes:
+Every query starts with two drop-downs in the editor header:

+- **Region** — the AWS region to run this query against.
+If unset, the query uses the data source's default region.
+- **Mode** — the set of APIs to query.
+Choose between:
-- **Traces:** Query X-Ray traces, trace statistics, analytics, insights, and the service map.
+  - **Traces** — X-Ray traces, trace statistics, analytics, insights, and the service map.
-- **Services:** Query Application Signals services, operations, dependencies, and SLOs.
+  - **Services** — Application Signals services, operations, dependencies, and SLOs.

-The header also includes a **Region** drop-down that overrides the data source default region for the current query.

 ## Trace queries